ibm-cloud-docs/key-protect/settings-ip-whitelisting.md

           <strong>Required.</strong> A list of ip subnets that are allowed to send traffic to your
           {{site.data.keyword.keymanagementserviceshort}} instance.
 There must be at least one value entered.
 Each subnet must be specified with CIDR notation.
           Currently, only IPv4 notation is accepted.
 Acceptable list format is `["X.X.X.X/N", "X.X.X.X/N"]`.
-The maximum amount of subnets that can added to an ip whitelist policy is 1,000.
+The maximum amount of subnets that can added to an allowed ip policy is 1,000.

           This attribute should not be provided when disabling a policy.
         </td>
       </tr>

       <caption style="caption-side:bottom;">
         Table 1.
-Describes the variables that are needed to enable ip whitelisting at the instance level.
+Describes the variables that are needed to enable an allowed ip policy at the instance level.
       </caption>
     </table>